devnich/python-programming/README.md

     print('Hello!')
 ```

--   Begin the definition of a new function with `def`, followed by the
-    name of the function.
+- Begin the definition of a new function with `def`, followed by the name of the function.
 - Must obey the same rules as variable names.
--   Parameters in parentheses; empty parentheses if the function doesn't
-    take any inputs.
+- Parameters in parentheses; empty parentheses if the function doesn’t take any inputs.
 - Indent function body

 ## Defining a function does not run it